 Usability is quite simply the ease with which a user can navigate your site.
 It amplifies the positive experience of your website.
 On the other hand, non-usable websites confuse the users and bring nothing but lost conversions and revenue as a result.

 Refining the usability of your site is a great way to scale your site to handle more visitors, and develop a competitive edge over your rivals.

 Usability testing is the process of assessing your website’s user experience.
 The advantages of conducting usability testing for your WordPress website include:

 - Objective UX inspection.
 An unbiased analysis of your website UX.

 - Convenience.
 To perform usability tests, all you need is your laptop, online tools, and a notepad.

 - Predicting user behavior.
 Learning more about what users do on your site and why they take a specific action.

 - Resolving Issues: Addressing your website’s problems and resolve bad UX.

 - Boosting ROI.
 Using insights to boost customer acquisition, which brings a bigger demand for your services.

 Are Your Page Layouts User-Centric?

 Usability means having a user-centered design.
 Developing a user-centric WordPress layout requires much more than design and development.
-You need to ask yourself if your WordPress site is usable, and most importantly, beneficial to your prospects.
+YYou need to think about whether your WordPress site is usable, and most importantly, beneficial to your prospects.

 Analyze Your Current Layout